andreabragantini/streamlit_weather_realtime/README.md

 `css` files are used for web development and contains information about the style (margins, colors, etc).
 Edit at your own risk.

 The `.streamlit` directory contains a file storing **theme settings** for streamlit, which is quite easy to edit to change the aspect of the web app.

+This application is hosted on GitHub and deployed via Streamlit Community Cloud.
+You can access it here: [Weather Realtime App](https://weatherrealtime.streamlit.app/).
+*Note: The app may enter a sleep state after periods of inactivity and could take a few moments to wake up when first accessed.*